 Vocational educational training (for not more than 12 months).

-Boards must be aware that Choices participants must be making good or satisfactory progress, as reported by the educational institution.
+Choices participants must be making good or satisfactory progress, as reported by the educational institution.

 Boards must ensure Workforce Solutions Office staff counsels participants to revisit the activity in which the participants are not making good or satisfactory progress.